spotlightpa/poor-richard/content/news/2021-12-10-SPLOVERSIGHT11.md

 The commission, which has oversight of the State Police and other law enforcement agencies under the governor’s jurisdiction, said the measures are designed to restore the community’s trust in police.

-Kelly Hodge, a commissioner and former Philadelphia district attorney, pointed out that the commission found the State Police acted quickly and fairly in its investigation of the case but that “there was an inherent suspicion … or conflict of interest that could arise” based on the circumstances of the case.
+Kelley Hodge, a commissioner and former Philadelphia district attorney, pointed out that the commission found the State Police acted quickly and fairly in its investigation of the case but that “there was an inherent suspicion … or conflict of interest that could arise” based on the circumstances of the case.

 Elizabeth Pittinger, a commission member and long-time police oversight advocate, said the incident was disturbing and the actions of the prosecutor “almost approaching arrogant.”